RetardDev/my_search_engine/README.md

 Start the Django server:

 ```
 py manage.py runserver
 ```

 Project Details

 This project contains three main spiders in the spiders folder:

-keyword_spider
+keyword_spider:
 - Extracts keywords from webpages stored in the database.

 - Uses Scrapy for web scraping and NLTK for filtering important words.

 site_spider
     - Adds sites from a predefined list.